ampproject/worker-dom/README.md

 # WorkerDOM

-An in-progress (as in very-alpha) implementation of the DOM API intended to run within a Web Worker.
+An in-progress implementation of the DOM API intended to run within a Web Worker.

 **Purpose**: Move complexity of intermediate work related to DOM mutations to a background thread, sending only the necessary manipulations to a foreground thread.